ni/arbitrary-session-management/README.md

     This RPC defines the interface for requesting the server to close or release a session-managed resource ensuring proper cleanup and avoiding resource leaks.

     - **Purpose:** To release or destroy a session-managed resource.
-    - **Typical Use Cases:** Closing the instrument connection, Closing a file, disconnecting from a database, releasing a hardware lock, etc.
+    - **Typical Use Cases:** Closing the instrument connection, closing a file, disconnecting from a database, releasing a hardware lock, etc.

     **Request - Must Include**